sap-tutorials/Tutorials/tutorials/cp-mobile-cards-content-actions/cp-mobile-cards-content-actions.md

 6. Scroll through the carousel, and tap a card to open it.

     !![MobileCardsImage](img_7_and_6.png)

-    > If you are on a trial landscape, you will see a maximum of 3 card instances, i.e. 3 products.

 7. **Tap** the actions menu (![Android Action Button](ico_and_action.png)), and **tap** **Email** to send an e-mail to raise an order.